 Most medicine solutions come in small plastic ampoules (amps).
 They are very easy to open.
 All you have to do is twist off the tops.
 Then you pour the solutions into the medicine cup.
 Most medicines are premixed with normal saline in these amps.
 This is nice.
 In the old days (like, back in the 1980s and 1990s), we had to draw the medicine and normal saline up from bottles.
 We did this with syringes.
 The amps make the task of taking breathing treatments easy.
 It also prevents you from contaminating inhaled solutions with germs.

-It’s what makes nebulizers work.
-It creates a flow.
+It’s what makes nebulizers work and creates a flow.

-It’s connected from the air compressor to the bottom of the nebulizer cup.
-It causes the flow from the air compressor to enter the cup.
+Tubin is connected from the air compressor to the bottom of the nebulizer cup and causes the flow from the air compressor to enter the cup.

 It’s what allows you to inhale the mist.
-You place the mouthpiece between your teeth.
-You close your lips to make a tight seal.
+You place the mouthpiece between your teeth and close your lips to make a tight seal.
 You then inhale.
-Breath normal.
+Breathe normal.
 Occasionally, you should take in a deep breath.

 It can be used in place of the mouthpiece.
 It easily attaches to the top of the nebulizer cup.
 You place it over your face using the straps.
 You then breathe normally while inhaling the mist.

 It’s the amount of medicine you don’t inhale.
 You will notice that the mist continues even while you’re exhaling.
 This is wasted medicine.
 Studies show that it’s high, like 80-90%.
-But, don’t worry.
+But don’t worry.
 Researchers plan for this waste.
 They accommodate for it by the dose prescribed.
-They have tried to get rid of this waste, or lower it.
-But, they have yet to figure how to do this.
+They have tried to get rid of this waste or lower it.
+But, they have yet to figure out how to do this.
 So, in the meantime, it’s just something we have to deal with.

 It’s what we call it when you inhale respiratory medicine.
 You can call it a nebulizer breathing treatment.
 But, we usually just say, “Breathing treatment.”

-So, now you know what a breathing treatment is — if you didn’t already know.
-You also know some of the basic terms associated with them.
-This is all in our quest to breathe easy and live long with COPD.
+Now you know some important terms associated with COPD breathing treatments.
+This is all in an effort to breathe easily and live long with COPD.